More Skin Care Advice

 * Lycopodium

 The typical Lycopodium patient may have Psoriasis on the knees and elbows, and maybe the scalp.
 The joints may be affected, especially the small joints of the fingers and toes.
-The typical Lycopodium patient may be lacking in self confidance.
+The typical Lycopodium patient may be lacking in self confidence.
 They may have a sweet tooth and be prone to bloating of the abdomen.

 Rosacea